 In Jiji (集集), the epicenter of the 921 Earthquake, Jiji Wuchang Temple (集集武昌宮) is the best reminder of this devastating event.
 The whole temple caved in and then has been left as is since then.

-The Jiji Small Train Line, less famous than other ones in Taiwan like the Pingxi Train Line and Alishan Train Line, runs from Ershui Station (on the main west coast train line) to Jiji, Shuli, and Checheng.
+The Jiji Small Train Line, less famous than other ones in Taiwan like the Pingxi Railway Line and Alishan Forest Railway, runs from Ershui Station (on the main west coast train line) to Jiji, Shuli, and Checheng.

 One more route worth noting in Nantou is Highway 151.
 The highway passes through the Lugu (鹿谷) tea growing region, famous for its dongding oolong tea (凍頂烏龍茶).
 If you’ve got a car and can handle a small mountain road, Dalunshan Tea Farm (大崙山觀光茶園) is very impressive.
 Dexing Waterfall (德興瀑布) is nearby.